- Home

 Artifact 2 – The Plan for Action Strategies

-The candidate presented a compelling vision and two clear, detailed action strategies to improve learning in the priority area for the target student group.
-The plan included measurable goals and objectives, a timeline, resources required, a description of roles and lines of responsibility, and processes to monitor progress.
-Most importantly, the candidate articulated a theory of action that incorporated strategic input from stakeholders and designed strategies that aligned with the school's context and culture.
-The candidate explained how the plan will support the target student group by addressing the need for a more culturally responsive curriculum, and specific vocabulary instructional practices to support all students including EL students by utilizing a strength of the school: its embrace of collaborative professional development and professional learning communities (PLCs).
-Finally, the candidate demonstrated the feasibility of the plan noting that all coursework expenses will be paid from the existing Humanities budget while the principal will fund sub coverage to provide time for teachers to complete coursework.
+The candidate presented a compelling vision and two clear, detailed action strategies to improve learning in the priority area for the focal student group which align with feedback gathered from relevant stakeholders.
+The plan included measurable goals and objectives, a timeline, resources required, a description of roles and lines of responsibility, and multiple processes to monitor progress.
+The candidate articulated a theory of action that incorporated strategic input from stakeholders and designed strategies that aligned with the school's context and culture and acknowledged potential negative impacts of implementation.
+Most importantly, the plan takes into account structural inequities, systemic biases, and opportunity gaps in stating the vision, goals, and plan focus.
+The candidate explained how the plan will support the focal student group by addressing the need for a more culturally responsive curriculum by incorporating Universal Design for Learning practices, and specific writing instructional practices via use of the co-teaching model and implementation of SEI strategies to support EL students thus breaking down barriers to learning.

 Findings and Feedback